shaunmuscat/news-scanner/docs/getting_started.md

 ## Setup

+1. Ensure all Required Dependencies are installed
-1. Create a python virtual environment for the project named `env`
+2. Create a python virtual environment for the project named `env`
    - On macOS and Linux:
         ```
         python3 -m venv env